-Forty years ago this weekend photographer David Hoffman captured the celebrations.
+Over forty years ago photographer David Hoffman captured the carnival in full swing.
 It was a year where tensions were high – just three years earlier during the hot summer of 1976 riots had broke out at the end of the carnival and a heavy police presence ensued at the event towards the end of the decade.

 In our gallery below David still managed to capture the colourful scenes and positive spirit of the carnival.
 Generations of people coming together to celebrate their culture and heritage.

 Notting Hill Carnival | Gallery

 All Images © David Hoffman, all rights reserved.